This post may contain affiliate links. Please read our disclosure policy.

 Meatballs lined up on a baking sheet.

 • Heat the 2 tablespoons avocado oil in a large pan over medium heat.
-Cook the meatballs until golden and cooked through, around 8-10 minutes, flipping them around.
+Cook the meatballs until golden and cooked through, about 8-10 minutes, flipping them.
+(Or you can bake these meatballs at 375°F for about 18-20 minutes, flipping halfway through.)

 Cooked meatballs in a cast iron skillet.